theabro/ukca-playbook/README.md

     rose stem --group=install_source
     rose stem -O offline --group=fcm_make --name=vn11.7_offline_prebuilds -S MAKE_PREBUILDS=true

+You may need to

+    chown nobody:nogroup -R .

+the contents of the shared drive to allow the NFS mount to work correctly.

 TODO: 	 move to ext4 for volume
 	 work on nfs mount